19 Coloring Techniques: Tips For Beginners & Pros

 16. Watercolor Pencils

 Watercolor pencils give you the precision of a pencil with the softness of watercolor.
 First, lightly color in your area, then activate the pigment with water using a brush.
-This technique is ideal for creating soft backgrounds or adding subtle washes of color.
+This technique is great for creating soft backgrounds or adding subtle washes of color.

 17. Marker and Pencil Blending